Technical Difficulties

 It’s also taken a massive toll on human lives.
 In 2013, at least 2.2 million people were incarcerated in the U.S., with some estimates reaching 2.4 million, making the U.S. home to the world’s largest prison population.
 A vast number of those prisoners are victims of the war on drugs, reported Alejandro Crawford in U.S. News and World Report in March:

-“Still, we should take comfort in the fact that these are mostly violent criminals and hardened drug kingpins, right? […]
+“Still, we should take comfort in the fact that these are mostly violent criminals and hardened drug kingpins, right?
+Not […]

 Read the Full Article